System-Admins/Documentation/knowledge-base/windows/microsoft/outlook/add-shared-mailbox/add-shared-mailbox.md

 # Add shared mailbox in Microsoft Outlook

 This will explain how-to add and shared or additional mailbox to your Microsoft Outlook profile.
+The following screenshot is from Windows 11 (build 22000.318)

 1. Click on "**Start**" (Windows icon) on the desktop.